saltstack/salt/doc/topics/cloud/qs.rst

       image: ami-d514f291
       size: m3.large

 Notice that the ``provider`` in our profile matches the provider name that we defined?
-That is how Salt Cloud knows how to connect to create a VM with these attributes.
+That is how Salt Cloud knows how to connect to to a cloud host to create a VM with these attributes.

 Create VMs
 ----------